kazewong/flowMC/joss/paper.md

 Because the benefit from accelerators is not clear ahead of time and the hefty cost of implementation, there are not many MCMC libraries that are designed to take advantage on accelerators.
 Since `FlowMC` is built on top of `Jax`, it supports the use of accelerators by default.
-Users can code in the same way as they would on a CPU, and the library will automatically detect the available accelerators and use them in run time.
+Users can write codes in the same way as they would do on a CPU, and the library will automatically detect the available accelerators and use them in run time.
 Furthermore, the library leverage Just-In-Time compilations to further improve the performance of the sampler.

 ***Simplicity and extensibility***